Fiat Argenta

-Argenta (1981-1983)
+Argenta (1981–1983)

 Arriving in May 1981, the Argenta was closely based on its predecessor Fiat 132.
 Although all body panels and windows except the doors were new only a careful observer would have noticed (also the 132 door handles were used again, but on the opposite sides, so on the Argenta they were positioned 'backwards').
 The most marked change was to the front clip, with large rectangular headlamps replacing the earlier twin round units.
 Bigger, square rubber bumpers made the car about 7 cm longer.
 The fuel tank was moved from a somewhat exposed location at the rear right and was now mounted upright behind the rear seat.
 This also required relocating the fuel tank filler from the fender up to the C-pillar.

-Other changes included new trim, wheels, dashboard, mirrors, rectangular headlights, and a refined suspension and brakes.
-Trim level was raised compared to the previous 132 and the contemporary 131 Mirafiori, with power steering, electric windows, and door locking.
-Much was also made of the new Check Panel, a diagnostic panel with a diagram of the car which would light up if any safety-related function needed attention.
+Other changes included new trim, wheels, dashboard, mirrors, rectangular headlights, a shorter gear stick, and a refined suspension and brakes.
+Trim level was raised compared to the previous 132 and the contemporary 131 Mirafiori, with electric windows and door locking as well as power steering.
+Much was also made of the new Check Panel, a diagnostic panel with a diagram of the car in which LED's would light up if any safety-related function needed attention.
 Some markets had a large manually-sliding steel sunroof, others had the option of air conditioning.

 The Argenta came with a choice of four different engines, of which one was a diesel.
 The diesel option has a noticeable hump on the bonnet to clear the larger engine.
 Not all engines were available in all of the Argenta's markets: